msgpack/msgpack/spec-old.md

 # MessagePack format specification

+This spec is updated.
+See spec.md for the updated version.

 MessagePack saves type-information to the serialized data.
 Thus each data is stored in **type-data** or **type-length-data** style.
 MessagePack supports following types: